Williams 1985 Category: Araphid

 Striae in 10 µm: 11-19, mostly 16-18

-Valves are slightly heteropolar, ovoid in small specimens to linear-lanceolate in larger specimens.
+Valves are isopolar, but irregular in valve outline.
+Larger specimens are linear-lanceolate, while specimens at the lower end of the size range are nearly oval.
 Apicies are broadly rounded.
 The central sternum is faint.
 Transapical costae are prominent, mostly horizontal, and number 4-6 in 10 µm.
 Transapical striae are irregularly spaced and distinct in LM.
 Internal valves are present in many specimens.
-The internal valves possess striae, but lack costae, and may be common.
-Frustules typically attach by valve faces in long ribbon-like colonies.
-Linking spines occur at the valve/mantle junction and are evident in girdle view.
+The internal valves possess striae, but lack costae, and may be common in populations.
+Frustules typically attach to one another by the valve face and form long, ribbon-like colonies.
+Linking spines are present at the valve/mantle junction and are evident in girdle view.

 The name Meridion lineare is considered to be invalid by the California Academy of Sciences names catalogue.
 The original description lacks a Latin component, or reference to one.

 Author: Williams 1985